Eastside Church Ministries

 12-STEP RECOVERY GROUP

-A 12-step program will begin in January.
-It will be a biblical and balanced program that helps us overcome our hurts, habits, and hang-ups.
+A 12-step program - biblical and balanced that helps us overcome our hurts, habits, and hang-ups.

 Stephen Ministry is caring ministry which enables people who are hurting to meet with a Stephen Minister who will listen without judging and will support without lecturing.
 Stephen Ministry equips a team of lay caregivers with training, resources and support to provide on-going care for people going through crisis.
 Stephen Ministers provide high-quality, confidential, Christ-centered care and support for people struggling with divorce, severe illness, job loss, loneliness, disability, depression, relocation and other life difficulties.